Merzasphor/MWSE/docs/source/lua/type/niNode.rst

 niNode
 ====================================================================================================

-An abstract base class that represents light sources in a scene graph.
-This class includes the ambient, diffuse, and specular colors of a light, as well as its intensity.
+Base class that represents the nodes of a scene graph.
+A node can have any number of child nodes.

 Properties
 ----------------------------------------------------------------------------------------------------